Notice of Pre-AIA or AIA Status

 Dependent claims 2 and 12 recite additional observation, evaluation, and judgement “wherein the empirically determined latencies are determined based, at least in part, on an observed and/or measured latencies of execution and/or simulation of candidate NN architectures, the candidate NN architectures being defined, at least in part, by sampled hyper-parameter search space instances.”

-Dependent claims 3 and 13 recite additional instructions to apply the judicial exception using generic computer components “execution of the candidate NN architectures comprises execution of the candidate NN architectures on one or more neural processing units (NPUs)”
+Dependent claims 3 and 13 recite additional instructions to apply the judicial exception using generic computer components “execution of the candidate NN architectures comprises execution of the candidate NN architectures on one or more neural processing units (NPUs) coupled to the computing device or included in the computing device”

-Dependent claims 4 and 14 recite additional observation, evaluation, and judgement “updating the parameters of the trained computing device further comprises: applying the latency estimator to at least some of the candidate NN architectures to compute predictions and/or estimates of latencies; and applying a loss function to the empirically determined latencies and the predictions and/or estimates of latencies”.
+Dependent claims 4 and 14 recite additional observation, evaluation, and judgement “updating the parameter of the trained computational model hosted on the computing device further comprises: applying the latency estimator to at least some of the candidate NN architectures to compute predictions and/or estimates of latencies; and applying a loss function to the empirically determined latencies and the predictions and/or estimates of latencies”.

-Dependent claims 6 and 17 recite additional observation, evaluation, and judgement “updating the parameters of the trained computing device further comprises: identifying a subsequent hyper-parameter search space to define candidate NN architectures based, at least in part, on application of the latency estimator to obtain predictions and/or estimates of at least some NN architectures in a current hyper-parameter search space; identifying one or more dummy hyper-parameter search spaces based, at least in part, on the subsequent search space; and updating parameters of the latency estimator for application to at least some of the candidate NN architectures in the subsequent search space based, at least in part, on empirically determined latencies of at least some NN architectures in the one or more hyper-parameter dummy search spaces”
+Dependent claims 6 and 17 recite additional observation, evaluation, and judgement “updating the parameter of the trained computational model hosted on the computing device further comprises: identifying a subsequent hyper-parameter search space to define candidate NN architectures based, at least in part, on application of the latency estimator to obtain predictions and/or estimates of at least some NN architectures in a current hyper-parameter search space; identifying one or more dummy hyper-parameter search spaces based, at least in part, on the subsequent search space; and updating the parameter stored in the memory device for application of the latency estimator to at least some of the candidate NN architectures in the subsequent search space based, at least in part, on empirically determined latencies of at least some NN architectures in the one or more hyper-parameter dummy search spaces”

 Dependent claims 7 and 18 recite additional observation, evaluation, and judgement “wherein the gradient is computed based, at least in part, on a latency loss function and a functional loss”